Identifying and reducing air pollution

-Particulate pollution can be big and abrasive, like the dust which will settle on anything if the air is still, or it can be small enough to enter display cases through even the tiniest cracks.
+Particulate pollution can be big and abrasive, or it can be small enough to enter display cases through even the tiniest cracks.
 Large particles can scratch during cleaning, whereas small particles will only settle if they are trapped or held down by electrostatic attraction.

 Deterioration risks with particles

 Particles absorb sulphur dioxide, making them acidic and water-absorbent.
-This, in turn, causes corrosion and fungal growth.
+This causes corrosion and fungal growth.
 Traces of metals in the particles can also catalyse these reactions and speed up the deterioration of organic materials.

 Burning fuel in vehicle engines, power stations and heating systems produces black soot and tar particles which are then dispersed into the air and often cause soiling in urban museums.
 This is particularly noticeable in the build-up of grime around window frames.